-Lazy loading has been an available option in our Layout & Design tool for quite some time.
+Lazy loading has been an available option in Layout & Design Tool for quite some time.
 In the world of computer programming, lazy loading is a design pattern that allows specific parts of your site to load in a certain order based on what the user needs to see first.
-Its use is suggested for common page elements such as related post lists, sidebars, and any others features of an article.
+Its use is suggested for common page elements such as related-post lists, sidebars, and any other traditional features of an article.

-What does all this mean for our clients?
-Dramatically higher PageSpeed scores.
+What does all of this mean for our clients?
+Dramatically higher PageSpeed Insights scores.

-Due to the immense benefits of lazy loading for lead media images and images in body posts, the feature is now enabled for all of our clients by default.
-If you have any questions or concerns about how this update may impact your page, please contact your account manager.
+Due to the immense benefits of lazy loading both lead media and images in the body of posts, this feature is now enabled for all of our clients by default.
+If you have any questions or concerns about how this update may impact your site, please contact firstname.lastname@example.org or your account manager.